datapane/dp-template-text-heavy-report/README.md

 ## Dependencies

 This template may require additional third-party packages.
 A full list of required packages can be found in `pyproject.toml`

+## Moving from a notebook to a Datapane report

+The process for moving from your article (in `ipynb` format) to a Datapane report is:

+1. Place your notebook in the `assets/` directory, e.g. you will find one for this template named `article.ipynb`.
+2. Within your notebook, add placeholders, e.g. `{{plot_my_visualization}}` in markdown cells where Datapane blocks should appear.
+3. Run the following commands within the `assets/` directory to extract the markdown from your notebook:
+    ```bash
+    jupyter nbconvert --clear-output article.ipynb
+    jupyter nbconvert --to markdown article.ipynb
+    ```
+4. Copy your notebook cells into `template.ipynb`.
+You can delete all the markdown cells, but it's helpful to keep the ones containing the placeholders.
+5. Wherever there's a placeholder, construct your Datapane block.
+6. When constructing your Datapane report, load the `article.md` file into a `dp.Text` block, and pass in your Datapane blocks using the `.format()` method, where the keyword name matches the placeholder name.
+E.g.:
+    ```python
+    report = dp.Report(
+        banner_block,
+        dp.Text(file="assets/article.md").format(
+            plot_my_visualization=plot_my_visualization
+        )
+    )
+    ```

 ## Contributions